fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/01_theory.md

 The OS owns all memory - it has no access checks and can access all data freely (no access violations!).
 OS kernel can dereference any pointer - there is nothing beneath that would prevent it from doing so.

 To safely run programs requiring various amount of memory, each program has to ask for it.
-When a program calls system's memory allocation functions, system searches it's RAM index (called *free list*) for a block that could be assigned.
+When a program calls system's memory allocation functions, system searches it's heap index (called *free list*) for a block that could be assigned.
 Various allocation algorithms exist with different trade-offs - some take more time to process but result in smaller memory fragmentation (amount of very small free blocks), some store more metadata (amount of free blocks, their size, preference, cached regions, etc) which of course requires some memory for the allocation itself.
 This is why allocating X memory takes actually more than X - the system has to store information about allocations.

 The algorithm used to implement memory allocation has a huge impact on system performance - allocation functions can be called several thousands each second!